 Carl Rogers Overview:

 On January 8th, 1902, Walter A. Rogers and his wife Julia welcomed their fourth of six children into the world.
 Walter and Julia, who were living in Oak Park, Illinois at the time, would name their newly born son Carl Ransom Rogers.
-For the devoutly religious couple, it was not only important to raise Carl and the rest of their children with christian values, but also to teach them the importance of hard-work, discipline, and education.
-It is said that Carl didn’t start his formal education until the second grade because he was already reading at a kindergarten age.
-As Carl moved into his adolescence, he became rather self-sufficient and showed interested in more age-advanced concepts such as the scientific method.
+For the devoutly religious couple, it was not only important to raise Carl and the rest of their children with Christian values but also to teach them the importance of hard work, discipline, and education.
+It is said that Carl didn’t start his formal education until the second grade because he was already reading at kindergarten age.
+As Carl moved into his adolescence, he became rather self-sufficient and showed interest in more age-advanced concepts such as the scientific method.

 Over the next 56 years, Carl Rogers would go on to build a psychology legacy that has only been matched by a select few.
 During this time, he would not only work as a clinical psychologist, but also lecture, write, research, and formulate psychological theories that still hold weight in psychology communities today.
 Over the course of his career, Rogers would spend time working at the University of Rochester, Ohio State University, the University of Chicago, and the Western Behavioral Science Institute.
 He also returned to teach at his alma mater, the University of Wisconsin, from 1957 to 1963.
 It was during his time in Madison that he published what would become one of his most popular books, ‘On Becoming a Person.’

 Along with fellow psychologist Abraham Maslow, Rogers would pioneer a new psychological perspective called humanism.
 The duo’s positively focused approach differed greatly from approaches taken by other prominent psychologists like Sigmund Freud.
-Where as Freud believed that human behavior and decision-making was based upon repressed and unconscious desires, Rogers believed that humans make decisions and take action in hopes of finding fulfillment and moving closer towards self-actualization.
+Whereas Freud believed that human behavior and decision-making were based upon repressed and unconscious desires, Rogers believed that humans make decisions and take action in hopes of finding fulfillment and moving closer toward self-actualization.
 Furthermore, instead of looking at a patient from the eyes of an outsider, Rogers, Maslow, and other humanistic psychologists aimed to see things from the patient’s subjective point of view.

 3 Messages to Take from his Teachings:

-- Aim for Your Fullest Potential: In order for us to inch closer towards our deepest desire of self-actualization, it is vital that we continuously aim for our fullest potential.
+- Aim for Your Fullest Potential: In order for us to inch closer to our deepest desire for self-actualization, it is vital that we continuously aim for our fullest potential.
 Rogers believed that the primary goal of all human beings is to accomplish their deepest held wishes, but unless they are consistently pushing themselves to grow as a person, they will remain unsatisfied with life.
-Rogers told us that by moving towards our ideal self and life, we move closer to becoming a fully-functioning person.
+Rogers told us that by moving toward our ideal self, we move closer to becoming fully-functioning individuals.
 He described such a person with five distinctive characteristics:

-- They openly accepting both positive and negative experiences, emotions, and feelings.
+- They openly accept both positive and negative experiences, emotions, and feelings.

-- They have the ability to live in, and fully appreciating, the present moment.
+- They have the ability to live in and fully appreciate the present moment.